Statistics & Data Science Major Course Requirements

 (3) DATA 375 was offered for the first time in Spring 2019; hereafter it will be offered every fall and spring semester.

 The SDS major requires one upper-division elective course.
 The current courses that will be accepted toward this requirement are listed below.
-More course options will be added as the program grows; see your academic advisor for details.
+More course options may be added as the program grows; see your academic advisor for details.

 - DATA 367— Statistical Methods in Sports Analytics